 Kiroro Snow World is mid-sized ski resort close to the coast of Hokkaido, Japan, which means it gets dumped with tons and tons of snow.
 As well as being a powder lover’s paradise, this purpose-built resort is also a great option for families who want convenience, value, and smaller crowds than nearby Niseko.
 Easily acessible from Chitose Airport, Kiroro is a great spot for those new to Japanese powder and skiing off-piste.

-- Copious amounts of powder snow with an unofficially relaxed tree-skiing policy.
+- Copious amounts of powder snow with an officially relaxed tree-skiing policy (once you register).

 - Fantastic lift infrastructure – lots of high-speed quads.